pw598/pw598.github.io/_posts/2025-01-04-Neural-Networks-III-Hyperparameter-Tuning.md

 Selecting the top performing learning rate, I will proceed to search momentum values.
 Momentum, like learning rate, is a parameter of the optimization algorithm, and modulates the step sizes taken during gradient descent to have inertia (continued motion) from the previous step.

+---
-<i>""Momentum is designed to accelerate learning, especially in the face of high curvature, small but consistent gradients, or noisy gradients... common values used in practice include 0.5, 0.9, and 0.99"</i>
+<i>Momentum is designed to accelerate learning, especially in the face of high curvature, small but consistent gradients, or noisy gradients... common values used in practice include 0.5, 0.9, and 0.99"</i>
 - Deep Learning (2016)
+---

 ```python